grebtsew/Object-and-facial-detection-in-python/README.md

-# Facial-detection-and-functionallity-in-python
+# Object-and-facial-detection-in-python

 This repo contains, training material, dlib implementation and tensorflow implementation.
 Too large files (mostly models) is ignored due to Github limitations, the models can be found in github-repos linked in learning folder readme.

+# Models
+Models used in this repo are as mentioned above excluded.
+You will need to download them from linked repos, see code or readme in Learning & documentation folder.
+I'm working with the models outside of the git repo in a folder named "model".
+The folder architecture looks like this:

+github/

+  model/

+  Object-and-facial-detection-in-python/

 # Training Material
 See folder Learning & Documentation.
 In the folder Learning & Documentation show my learning process of object detection, facial detection and how to work with tensorflow and dlib.
-Repos used to develop code in this repo is linked in Learning-folder README.
+Repos used to develop code in this repo is linked in Learning & Documentation-folder README.

 # Dlib
 See dlib folder.